United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory: CoThinker: Instantiating CLT in Multi-Agent Design

 \subsection{Communication Moderator}

-Effective inter-agent communication is crucial, yet it incurs transactional costs—the cognitive effort for message processing and integration—which can impose extraneous cognitive load, a key concern in Collaborative Cognitive Load Theory \citep{kirschner2009cognitive, kirschner2018cognitive}.
-To mitigate these costs, the Communication Moderator structures information exchange by selecting $N$ reference messages $\mathcal{P}_i^{(t-1)}$ for each agent $A_i$.
-This process navigates the critical trade-offs between \textbf{Network Density vs. Sparsity} (high exposure and cost vs. low cost and potential information loss) and \textbf{Information Homogeneity vs. Heterogeneity}.
-The latter involves balancing the ease of integrating cognitively similar inputs (low extraneous load but risk of echo chambers \citep{runkel1956cognitive}) against the benefits of diverse perspectives for distributing intrinsic load \citep{aral2011diversity}).
+This module further manages extraneous load via \textbf{information routing}.
+Effective inter-agent communication is crucial, yet it incurs transactional costs---the cognitive effort for message processing and integration---imposing extra extraneous CL.
+The moderator selects only $N<M$ reference messages for each agent $A_i$, hard-capping how much peer content enters that agent's context and protecting its attention budget from unbounded broadcast chatter.
+This process navigates the critical trade-offs between \textbf{Network Density vs. Sparsity} (high exposure vs. information loss) and \textbf{Information Homogeneity vs. Heterogeneity}.
+The latter involves balancing the ease of integrating cognitively similar inputs (low extraneous load but risk of echo chambers \citep{runkel1956cognitive}) against the benefits of diverse perspectives for distributing intrinsic load \citep{aral2011diversity}.

 \textbf{Communication Topology and Algorithm:} The selection of references defines a directed communication graph $G^{(t-1)} = (\mathcal{A}, E^{(t-1)})$ for each round, where an edge $(A_u, A_v) \in E^{(t-1)}$ exists if agent $A_v$ receives a message from agent $A_u$ generated in round $t-1$.
 Motivated by how small-world networks efficiently balance local clustering with global connectivity \citep{watts1998collective}, our moderator employs the following algorithm to construct this graph: